interval1066/twonky/README.md

 I tried to find references to the original implementation on the web but couldn't find any, CDC has been out of business for a while.

+Requires the autoconf-archive archive on debian systems to do the compiler check.

 Don't bother making dist or distcheck, I couldn't get them to work, those targets seem broken with the version of automake I'm using.
 I may try upgrading to see if that resolves the problem.*

 * Fixed by upgrading to automake 1.16.